NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 To identify a Shattered Wormhole Space, confirm if all planets inside the system are shattered.
 In principle, all kinds of cosmic signatures could appear in a Shattered Wormhole Space.

-Every time you have entered a wormhole, save your location immediately \(shortcut: Ctrl+B).
+Every time you have entered a wormhole, save your location \(shortcut: Ctrl+B) immediately.
 If there are many structures in a WH Space, it could mean that some players are living there, and staying there for a long time is not suggested.
 If there are only less than five cosmic signatures, then there is a good chance that someone just came here before and explored this wormhole system.

 A website for inquiring the information about the wormholes: http://anoik.is Enter the name\(缺少虫洞名称图片)of the WH Space and you can get the info.